runthings-dev/runthings-taxonomy-template-selector/readme.txt

 `<?php
 /**
- * Category Template: My Custom Template
+ * Taxonomy Template: My Custom Template
  */`

 = Which taxonomies are supported? =

-All public taxonomies including categories, custom taxonomies from plugins like WooCommerce product categories, and any custom post type taxonomies.
+All public taxonomies including categories, tags, custom taxonomies from plugins like WooCommerce product categories, and any custom post type taxonomies.

+= I'm using "Category Template:" in my theme files.
+Do I need to change it? =

+No. The plugin supports both `Taxonomy Template:` (recommended) and `Category Template:` (legacy) headers for backwards compatibility.
+Your existing templates will continue to work.

+= Can I prevent data deletion when uninstalling? =

+Yes.
+Add this to your wp-config.php before uninstalling:

+`define( 'RUNTHINGS_TAXONOMY_TEMPLATE_KEEP_DATA', true );`

+= Why don't I see the template dropdown? =

+Make sure your theme has at least one PHP file with either a `Taxonomy Template:` or `Category Template:` header comment.
+The dropdown only appears if templates are available to select.

 == Changelog ==